Beetlesarecoolerthanme/Beetlesarecoolerthanme/README.md

 ## ✦ about

-- name      :: Beetl / Bug / Mafioso / Check Straw for other names .
+- name      :: Beetl / Bug / Sword .
-- status    :: Too busy sleeping to change my status accordingly .
+- status    :: Working on a new Github !
+Get ready for Sword themed Github . . .
 - location  :: Eastern United States .

 ## ✦ links    v